microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(i: int):
+        return len(str(i + 1000)) > len(str(i + 1001))

+    def sol():
         """Find a number whose decimal representation is *a longer string* when you add 1,000 to it than when you add 1,001."""
-        return len(str(i + 1000)) > len(str(i + 1001))
     ```
     <details><summary>1 hand-written solution </summary>